Captain Eddy's

 Oh, I found your Blog while Googling Captain Eddy’s as I am coming back in October for my brother’s wedding and wanted to show my son some of the places I used to hang around.

 Editor's note: Chris is referring to a blog post I did back in Jan, 2008 about Seaford Dock.
-Before the area became a park it was the site of Captain Eddy's and Pop's, two very small businesses that rented boats to weekend fishermen. -Bill
+Before the area became a park it was the site of Captain Eddy's and Pop's, two very small businesses that rented boats to weekend fishermen.
+If anyone has pictures please let me know, I'd love to post them here. -Bill

 Average Rating starstarstarstarstar